 Find out why your favorite musicians wear headphones when recording and performing live.

 Keeping things clear

-Bleed is when a mic that is intended for a particular instrument or voice picks up on other sounds during recording.
+Bleed is when a mic that is intended for a particular instrument or voice picks up other sounds during recording.
 This detrimentally affects the ability to separate vocals and instruments during the mixing process.

-Separating Instruments in Multi-track recordings
+Separating instruments in multi-track recordings

 This made it hard to make any impactful EQ changes when mixing, as one minor change would affect how all the instruments and voices sounded as well.

-Another important aspect to keep in mind when recording is the timing.
+Another important aspect to keep in mind when recording is timing.
 That’s why musicians wear headphones in order to hear a click track so that everyone involved stays within the beat.

 In general, two things need to happen in order to have a successful live musical performance: